Mo'Nique Talks Whoopi Goldberg Drama, Being Unapologetic & Why Her NAACP Award Means More Than Her Oscar on Daily Pop

 "When I said Whoopi Goldberg has always been the help…that's no shade and there was a time I was also the help," The Parkers alum further relayed.
 "I wasn't saying it to throw shade or be messy, I was saying it to be honest.
 I no longer want to be the help, I no longer want to hope that you like me enough to give me an opportunity."

 Similarly, Mo'Nique acknowledged her refusal to accept Tyler Perry's past advice to play "by their rules."
-Furthermore, being unapologetically herself has led Mo'Nique to her history-making residency in Las Vegas.
+Furthermore, being unapologetically herself has led Mo'Nique to her history-making residency Mo'Nique Does Vegas (at The Sayers Club at SLS Las Vegas Thursdays, Fridays and Saturdays).

 While Mo'Nique has had many career triumphs, you'll be surprised to learn which ones she cherishes most.
 Case in point: Mo'Nique was "more excited that Robin Williams announced my name" than the actual Oscar win.